meseck/github-users/docs/documentation.md

 You can only call hooks from function components or other hooks.

-It can be quite difficult to wrap the Hook around a Component, so the Project uses the react-hooks-testing-library to do the hard work for us. 🎉
+It can be quite difficult to wrap the Hook around a Component, so the Project uses the react-hooks-testing-library to do the hard work. 🎉

 ### Testing asynchronous React Hooks with react-hooks-testing-library